 STONE: If Roe falls, they expect demand to increase by 40%.

 KING: The number of patients that will need abortion care that we could see is going to far outweigh who we can see.
 We're going to be saying no to a lot of patients.

 STONE: As women have to travel farther for abortions, wait times at the remaining U.S. clinics could get longer.
 That could force more women to delay procedures, sometimes into the second trimester.
-That worries OB-GYN Charlie Brown (ph) in Seattle.
+That worries OB-GYN Charlie Browne in Seattle.

-CHARLIE BROWN: As time is going by, there are going to be less and less places where those patients can be seen.
+CHARLIE BROWNE: As time is going by, there are going to be less and less places where those patients can be seen.